sct-pipeline/vertebral-labeling-validation/README.md

     This script simply copies the T1w/T2w anat and label files from the original dataset folder (`-i`) to a new folder (`-o`).
 We do this to avoid working in the original dataset folder:

     - This guarantees that the original folder will always have a "fresh" copy of the raw/unprocessed files if we ever want to start over.
-    - It also means we can apply `sct_run_batch` on the entire folder without having to explicitly specify a list of subjects using `include_list`.
+    - It also means we can apply `sct_run_batch` on the entire folder without having to explicitly specify a subset of subjects using `-include_list`.

 4. After that, edit the config file `prepare_seg_and_gt.yml` to match the filepaths on your computer.